Hardware setup for Eclipse Deeplearning4j, including GPUs and CUDA.

 If you have CUDA v9.2+ installed and NVIDIA-compatible hardware, then your dependency declaration will look like:

-If you are developing your project on multiple operating systems/system architectures, you can add -platform
+If you are developing your project on multiple operating systems/system architectures, you can add -platform to the end of your artifactId which will download binaries for most major systems.

 For enabling different backends at runtime, you set the priority with your environment via the environment variable